fanatid/coloredcoinjs-lib/README.md

   * [transfer coins](https://github.com/chromaway/coloredcoinjs-lib/blob/master/test/integration/transfer.js)
   * [calculate balance](https://github.com/chromaway/coloredcoinjs-lib/blob/master/test/integration/balance.js)

-Also you can see how we use *coloredcoinjs* in [colored coin scanner](https://github.com/chromaway/cc-scanner) and of course in [cc-wallet-core](https://github.com/chromaway/cc-wallet-core).
+Also you can see how we use *coloredcoinjs-lib* in [colored coin scanner](https://github.com/chromaway/cc-scanner) and of course in [cc-wallet-core](https://github.com/chromaway/cc-wallet-core).

 ## License